 Ficus elastica has a history of use as an anti-inflammatory to treat various inflammatory conditions in traditional medicine practices.
 While more research is needed to understand the exact mechanism in rubber tree extract that reduces inflammation, studies have confirmed anti-inflammatory properties in the plant.

 Rubber tree plants are both common and inexpensive, making them easy and affordable to obtain.
-Additionally, since they’re so easy to propagate, you only need to purchase one rubber tree to eventually grow as many rubber trees as you desire.
+Additionally, since they’re so easy to propagate, you only need to purchase one rubber tree to grow as many rubber trees as you desire eventually.

 16. Living Bridges